 48. Under all circumstances, do not yell

 When you yell, you’re demonstrating that you’ve lost control.

 Instead, withdraw from the situation if necessary.
 Say something like, “I’m too angry to talk about this now.
-Let’s talk again after dinner.”
+How about we talk again after dinner?”

 This approach is far better than lashing out and saying things you’ll almost certainly regret later on.

 49. Don’t talk as if you know it all